drcassar/viscosity-graybox-nn/README.md

 ## Issues and how to contribute
 If you find bugs or have questions, please open an issue.
 PRs are most welcome.

+## How to cite
+D.R.
+Cassar, Reproducible gray-box neural network for predicting the fragility index and the temperature-dependency of viscosity, ArXiv:2007.03719.
+(2020). http://arxiv.org/abs/2007.03719.

 ## License
 [GPL](LICENSE)